tapis-project/documentation/source/technical/pgrest.rst

       * Can be varchar, datetime, {enumName}, text, timestamp, serial, varchar[], boolean, integer, integer[].

         * Note: varchar requires the char_len column definition.
+        * Note: serial data types start incrementing at 1000 to avoid any user collisions.
+Also enforces unique constraint.
         * Note: Setting a timestamp data_type column default to ``UPDATETIME`` or ``CREATETIME`` has special properties.

           * ``CREATETIME`` sets the field to the UTC time at creation.
 It is then not changed later.
           * ``UPDATETIME`` sets the filed to the UTC time at creation.
 It is updated to the update time when it is updated.